thorpej/nabud/README.md

 * SecureTransport (the native API on macOS)
 * OpenSSL

+On Ubuntu, the OpenSSL binaries and shared libraries were installed with the base system, but the header files were not.
+I installed them on my Ubuntu system like so:

+    % sudo apt update
+    % sudo apt install libssl-dev

-On Linux (at least, on the Ubuntu distribution I used), there's a good chance that OpenSSL will not already be installed, so you will need to do so yourself.
-Because Linux distributions are all different, how to do that is left as an exercise for the reader.
-However, once it's installed, there is not likely to be any additional magic that you need to perform; the configure script will probably find it.
+Linux is, of course, extremely fragmented, so if you have some other distribution, getting OpenSSL installed is left as an exercise for the reader.
+Once it's installed, there is not likely to be any additional magic that you need to perform; the configure script will probably find it.

 Because an effort has been made to keep nabud fairly self-contained and reliant only on APIs provided by the operating system, building it just requires a toolchain.
 For the BSDs and Linux, it's probably already